MOBILE DELIVERY SERVICE.

 Socialising aspect is a key interest for users.

-Users might be reluctant to pay more for produce (vs supermarket) if they don’t understand value of organic fresh produce.
+Users don’t understand value of organic fresh produce.

-Funding and grants are possible to apply for provided we are a community interest company.
+Funding and grants are possible (as a community interest company).

-Ensure to make the service accessible to more vulnerable groups as well.
+Ensure the service is accessible to more vulnerable groups.

 Value proposition canvas.